devmichealmurray/DayPlanner/README.md

 custome launcher icon, Dialogs, Alerts, and DialogFragments, Date & Time Picker Dialogs, Intents for sharing, messaging, and driving directions.

-I believe this application is an excellent representation of my current skill level, but I will to continue to update it.
+I believe this application is an excellent representation of my current skill level, but I will continue to update it.
 Some of my future updates will be merge/include of layouts, improved overall theme and the inclusion of a night theme, switches to adjust between Imperial/Metric and Day/Night Themes, a rotation of randomly chosen quotes for the splash page, dependency injection for the APIs, and more testing.